 Sunday, April 29, 2007

-Bruschetta - Real Garlic Bread
+Bruschetta - Roman Garlic Bread

 Adapted from Essentials of Classic Italian Cooking by Marcella Hazan (Knopf, 1992)

-3 or 4 plump garlic cloves
+3 to 4 plump garlic cloves

-6 slices good, thick-crusted bread, ½-inch thick
+6 slices good, thick-crusted bread, about ½ inch thick

-Extra virgin olive oil
+Extra-virgin olive oil

 A few grindings of black pepper

-Cut the garlic cloves in half, crush them with your chef’s knife, and peel them.
 Toast the bread to a golden brown.
 While the bread is still hot, rub one side of each slice with the cut side of a garlic clove.
-Drizzle olive oil over the garlicky side, and—if using Maldon—crush it with your fingers over each slice.
+Drizzle olive oil over the garlicky side, and, if using Maldon, crush it lightly between your fingers over each slice.
 Finish with a few grindings of black pepper.
 Serve while still warm.

 The Tomato Version